2019 Diversity and Outreach Fair

 Presentation spaces will include a 4x8 raised bulletin board and a skirted 6' table.

 Please note: presenters are responsible for their own registration to ALA Annual Conference.

-For the first time, The Diversity and Outreach Fair Poster Session will be included in the ALA Annual Conference Poster Session.
+Since 2018, the Diversity and Outreach Fair Poster Session is included in the ALA Annual Conference Poster Session.
 This means that participants will use the same submission site and will need to choose the category "Diversity Fair Poster Session."